mattvenn/minecraft-pi/intro/intro.md

 This program will first get your location and store it in the x, y and z variables.
 Then it uses `setPos` to transport your player 100 spaces higher up than you currently are.
-This means you'll teleport to the middle of the sky and fall straight back down to where you started.
+This means you'll teleport up in the air and if you're not already flying, will fall down to the ground.

 Try teleporting to somewhere else!

 ## Single blocks

+First, start a new Python program and include the usual 2 starting lines.

-To place a block, use the `setBlock` code:
+Then to place a block, use the `setBlock` code:

     mc.setBlock(x, y, z, block_id)